southernadd-cmyk/think2code/README.md

 ## 🧑‍🏫 Designed for classrooms

-FlowCode was built for teachers and learners:
+think2code was built for teachers and learners:

 - supports direct instruction or discovery learning
 - challenges mode encourages independent practice